 Click-Through Rate (CTR)

-You can track your CTR using Google Search Console.
-Similarly, you can find this data in Google Analytics, but only if you have integrated it with your GSC account.
+You can track your click-through rate using Google Search Console.
+Similarly, you can find this data in GA, but only if you have integrated it with your GSC account.

 One thing to remember is that you need to compare your CTR: